 Dr. Circella’s research interests include travel behavior, travel demand modeling, travel survey methods, emerging transportation services, shared mobility, autonomous vehicles and policy analysis.
 His recent research has focused on the impacts of individual attitudes, land use features, information and communication technology (ICT), shared mobility and ridehailing (e.g. Lyft and Uber) on travel behavior and auto ownership, and the mobility patterns of specific population segments (e.g.“millennials”) and in various regions of the U.S., Europe, South America and the Middle East.

-Starting in 2018, Dr. Circella will be the Chair of the TRB Committee on ICT and Transportation (ADB20), while he continues to be the communication coordinator of the Transportation and Sustainability (ADD40) Committee and a member of the Travel Behavior and Values (ADB10) Committee.
-Given his interests and skills in AV research, he also serves in the NCHRP 20-102, 20-102(01) and 20-102(09) panels on the impacts of connected and automated vehicles.
+Dr. Circella is the Chair of the TRB Committee on ICT and Transportation (ADB20), and a member of the Transportation and Sustainability (ADD40) and the Travel Behavior and Values (ADB10) committees.
+Given his interests and skills in AV research, he also serves in the NCHRP 20-102, 20-102(01), 20-102(09) and 20-102(19) panels on the impacts of connected and automated vehicles.

 (MPOs), other agencies and non-profit organizations in the U.S., Europe and South America.
 He speaks fluent English, Spanish and Italian.
 He is a licensed Professional Engineer (P.E.) in Italy.